-Hiring a motor vehicle puts you in the driver’s seat when exploring the tourist delights of NSW.
-But before driving off into the sunset, it makes sense to understand the terms of your hire contract.
-You should find out what is included under the contract - and perhaps more importantly - what’s not.
+Hiring a motor vehicle puts you in the driver’s seat when exploring the tourist sights of NSW.
+But before driving off, you should understand the terms of your hire contract.

 Before hiring a vehicle and signing the contract, ask yourself: